danielrs95/notasEstudio/0_YouDontKnowJavaScript/0_UpAndGoing.md

 2. This linkage may seem like a strange feature of the language.
 The most common way this feature is used is try to emulate/fake a class mechanism with inheritance

 3. A more natural way of applying prototypes is a patter called _behavior delegation_ where you intentionally design your linked objects to be able to delegate from one to the other for parts of the needed behavior

+## Non-JavaScript

+Most JS is written to run in and interact with environment like browsers.
+A good chunk of the stuff that you write in your code is, strictly speaking not directly controlled by JavaScript

+The most common non-Javascript is the DOM API

+`var el = document.getElementById("foo")`

+1. The `document` variable exists as a global variable when your code is running in a browser.

+2. It's not provided by the JS engine, nor is it particularly controlled by the Javascript specifications

+3. It takes the form of something that looks like a normal JS object, but it's not really exactly that.
+It's special `object` often called a `host object`

+4. The `getElementById(..)` method looks like a normal JS function, but it's just a thinly exposed interface to a built-in method provided by the DOM from your browser